 Alicia Gilstorf, Editorial Assistant — Alicia is a freelance writer and over-apologetic Slytherin from Canada, who is currently going to college for library sciences and creative writing.
 Her greatest hobbies include watching TV, obsessing over TV, and writing about TV.
 She loves to take long drives in her 14-year-old Jeep named Captain, livetweet what she’s watching, and rant about how incredible Teen Wolf was to whoever will listen.

-Samantha Coley, Senior Writer — Samantha is a long time internet, TV, and movie junkie.
+Samantha Coley, Senior Writer and Social Media Specialist — Samantha is a long time internet, TV, and movie junkie.
 A freelance writer and podcaster for @thegiantist, she enjoys live-tweeting, blogging, good music, better television, roller coasters, dinosaurs, and space.
 Her current favorite television shows include The 100, Scandal, Person of Interest, Supergirl, and The Goldbergs and there will always be a place in her heart for Battlestar Galactica, Leverage, and The West Wing.